monoton-music/TouchDesigner-LaunchControl-Utility/README.md

 # TouchDesigner-LaunchControl-Utility

-A utility for integrating Novation LaunchControl XL with TouchDesigner, allowing easy mapping of knobs and sliders.
+A utility for integrating Novation Launch Control XL with TouchDesigner, allowing easy mapping of knobs and sliders.

 ## Japanese Documentation
 日本語のドキュメント（参考版）もあります。
 [日本語ドキュメント](README_JP.md)

 ## Compatibility
-This tool is confirmed to work with Novation LaunchControl XL MK2.
-Other types of LaunchControl XL may not be compatible with this tool.
+This tool is confirmed to work with Novation Launch Control XL MK2.
+Other types of Launch Control XL may not be compatible with this tool.
 The tox files and the example project file were made with TouchDesigner in version 2023.11600.

 ## Usage
 For usage examples, see inside the `example.toe`.

-### Step 1: Connect LaunchControl XL to your computer
+### Step 1: Connect Launch Control XL to your computer
-- Set your LaunchControl XL to `User Mode 1`.
+- Set your Launch Control XL to `User Mode 1`.

 ### Step 2: Configure MIDI Device Mapper in TouchDesigner
 - Navigate to the `Dialogues` menu and select `MIDI Device Mapper`.
-- Create a new mapping and set the `Input Device` to `LaunchControl XL`.
+- Create a new mapping and set the `Input Device` to `Launch Control XL`.

 ### Step 3: Set up the Master Component
 - Place `launchcontrol_master.tox` at the same level or a higher level in the directory hierarchy of the path where you will use this utility within your TouchDesigner project.
 For example, place it in `project1`.

 ### Step 4: Configure the Master COMP
-- In `launchcontrol_master.tox`, set the `Device ID` and `MIDI Channel` of your LaunchControl XL.
+- In `launchcontrol_master.tox`, set the `Device ID` and `MIDI Channel` of your Launch Control XL.
 - If the utility doesn't work correctly, press `Reset` in `launchcontrol_master.tox`.

 ### Step 5: Set up the Selector Component